jasononania/Presidential-Speech-Unstructured-Data-Analysis/README.md

 # Presidential-Speech-Unstructured-Data-Analysis

-Perform analyses to identify differences in presidential speeches over time.
+Scraped all presidential speeches from online in order to [erform analyses to identify differences in their speeches over time.

 Contributors:
   1. Jason Nania